DrBeef/RTCWQuest/README.md

 To enable smooth turning, simply set the snap turn value to very low, try a few values out to find one that suits you.

+*Teleport*

+Once teleport has been enabled in the config menu, you can press the off-hand trigger to activate the teleport, aim with the offhand controller to the desired location and release the trigger to teleport, normal locomotion is still available too, though if you wish to turn that off then you can reduce the movement speed to zero in the configuration menu.
+**NOTE: There is nothing to stop you cheating with the teleport**

 Controls
 ========